DIY: Homemade Coconut Oil Probiotic Deodorant

 Deodorants kill the odor-causing bacteria in the armpits, but they tend to kill off good bacteria too.

 Besides, they leach chemicals into the body through the lymphatic system and the skin.

-Just on one bottle of name-brand deodorant the ingredients read: aluminum zirconium tetracholorhydrex Gly 19.2% (anhydrous), Cyclopentasiloxane, stearyl alcohol, C12-15 alkyl benzoate, PPG-14 butyl ether, cyclodextrin, petrolatum, phenyl trimethicone, hydrogenated caster oil, talc, fragrance, ozokerite, behenyl alcohol, panthenyl, triacetate, tocopheryl, acetate, acetylglucosamine.
+Just on one bottle of name-brand deodorant, the ingredients read aluminum zirconium tetracholorhydrex Gly 19.2% (anhydrous), Cyclopentasiloxane, stearyl alcohol, C12-15 alkyl benzoate, PPG-14 butyl ether, cyclodextrin, petrolatum, phenyl trimethicone, hydrogenated castor oil, talc, fragrance, ozokerite, behenyl alcohol, panthenol, triacetate, tocopheryl, acetate, acetylglucosamine.
 Wow and that does not include the chemicals used to create the fragrance.

 In case you are wondering why there is Aluminum in deodorant, the answer is that it is supposed to provide the antiperspirant side of many brand deodorants.
 Even though excess sweating is annoying, it prevents colds and illnesses, detoxifies the body, and it boosts endorphins.

 According to a study conducted by McGrath of Northwestern University Feinberg School of Medicine, aluminum is associated with breast cancer.
 In addition, some link it to other illnesses, such as hormonal imbalances, allergies, Alzheimer`s disease, and birth defects.